Organizations shouldn’t just ask themselves how the workforce is changing, but how they can adapt.

 - Incorporate individual learning plans into your development planning cycle and have managers touch base with employees on their learning plans as part of regular one-on-ones and coaching sessions

-- Ensure to link individual learning plans to organizational goals and objectives so employees can see the link between their individual development and a shared organizational purpose
+- Make sure to link individual learning plans to organizational goals and objectives so employees can see the link between their individual development and a shared organizational purpose

 - Create dedicated learning time for employees on a regular basis (weekly, bi-weekly, or monthly) – it doesn’t need to be long, 20 minutes of dedicated learning time every week could be enough depending on your organization and industry